Hands up if you're afraid of the dentist.

 Along with this, research shows that many people living on low income prefer to be treated in public dental clinics where they believe they are less likely to experience stigma.

 These issues show a growing need for affordable and customizable dental health insurance that allows people the dignity of access to the care they need.

-If people don’t understand the benefit of dental insurance, they will continue to take ‘short cuts’ in attempts to save money.
+If people don't understand the benefit of dental insurance, they will continue to take 'shortcuts' in an attempt to save money.

 Unfortunately, these "shortcuts" often result in more money and time being wasted.
 This isn't the way to move forward.